ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      Attached Compute: Links to existing Azure compute resources, such as Virtual Machines or Azure Databricks clusters.

      Step 2: Create and run a training pipeline..
 After you've used data transformations to prepare the data, you can use it to train a machine learning model.
-Create and run a training pipeline
+Create and run a training pipeline.

      Step 3: Create and run a real-time inference pipeline After creating and running a pipeline to train the model, you need a second pipeline that performs the same data transformations for new data, and then uses the trained model to inference (in other words, predict) label values based on its features.
-This pipeline will form the basis for a predictive service that you can publish for
+This pipeline will form the basis for a predictive service that you can publish for.

 123. ### You need to configure the Tune Model Hyperparameters module.
 Which two values should you use?